milojezek/milojezek/README.md

 ## 🦔 Miloslav Jezek
 _Software Developer_ | _Tech & Language Enthusiast_

-🌱 Gaining experience in backend and Android development
+🌱 Currently gaining experience in backend and Android development

 🛠️ Employed but open to collaboration on small side projects

 ✉️ Available on [LinkedIn](https://www.linkedin.com/in/miloslav-jezek/) or via milojezek4apps@gmail.com

+✌️ You can call me Milo / Mila / Mille / Milek

 <sub><sup>* Why the hedgehog?
 Jezek == hedghehog in my native language</sup></sub>